Jim Byers explores Norfolk & Haldimand.

 “You don’t need a road map to eat it but it’s visually exciting,” he tells me.

-That night I bed down at The Lalor Estate Inn in Dunnville, which I absolutely love.
+That night I bed down at The Lalor Estate Inn (now closed, unfortunately) in Dunnville, which I absolutely love.
 I have a large room with a sun room and a large bath in a gorgeous old home.

 Co-owner Judy Brough says Oscar-winning (twice) actress Hilary Swank stayed here a few years ago when she was making the movie Amelia .